Russia says no, drops out of Eurovision

 More than 200 million people watched the TV competition last year, organizers said.

-Eurovision's Ukraine-Russia tensions
+Ukraine-Russia tensions

-Last month, Ukraine banned Russian participant Julia Samoylova from traveling to Kiev where the Eurovision 2017 semi-finals and final will be held May 9, 11 and 13.
+Last month, Ukraine banned Russian participant Julia Samoylova from traveling to Kiev, where the Eurovision 2017 semi-finals and final will be held on May 9, 11 and 13.

 Samoylova, is a Russian singer and composer, who jumped to fame after participating in Faktor A, a Russian version of the X Factor.
 She performed at the opening ceremony to the 2014 Sochi Winter Paralympics.

-In March, allegations emerged saying 27-year-old Samoylova illegally entered Crimea to perform in 2015, EBU said.
+In March, allegations emerged that 27-year-old Samoylova illegally entered Crimea to perform in 2015, EBU said.

 Ukranian law requires visitors to enter and exit Crimea with a special government permission since 2015, according to the Ministry of Foreign Affairs of Ukraine.